+Note that $o(1)$ is in $|B|$ diverging.
+The covariance between the (tapered) periodogram and itself at different wavenumbers ($\k_1$ and $\k_2$) takes the form of

-The form for $\|\k\|<b_h$ is much more complex, and is provided in Appendix~\ref{sec:Pf4}. \end{Proposition} \begin{proof} The proof can be found in Appendix~\ref{sec:Pf4}. \end{proof} \begin{Remark} At this stage we have simplified our assumptions to the Poisson process which is quite disappointing.
+\end{Corollary} \begin{proof} The proof can be found in Appendices~\ref{sec:Pf4} and~\ref{sec:Pf5}. \end{proof} At this stage we have simplified our assumptions to the Poisson process which is quite disappointing.
 The reason why we have chosen to do so is clear from Theorem~\ref{Propcovar}.
-If we assume the process is Poisson then a lot of terms cancel.
-The correct treatment of non-Poisson processes would correspond to transforming the terms into a wavenumber representation, doing a Taylor series because of the concentration of the tapers, and then implementing the same calculation after the Taylor series. \end{Remark} \begin{Proposition} Let $I^t_p(\k)$ denote the tapered periodogram given by ~\eqref{tapered} for a Poisson process with intensity $\lambda$.
-The covariance between the (tapered) periodogram and itself at different wave numbers takes the form of

-\end{Proposition} \begin{proof} The proof can be found in Appendix~\ref{sec:Pf5}. \end{proof} Fix $0<\epsilon<1$.
-This is so that we can approximately find an uncorrelated grid.
-Recall that $h(x)$ is unit energy in space or wave number.
+If we assume the process is Poisson then several terms cancel.
+However if the Fourier transform is turning Gaussian as we have discussed in~\eqref{CLT} in Section~\ref{sec:dirspectral}, with uniform integrability of $J_h(\k)$ the following proposition holds. \begin{Proposition} Let $I^t_\itapers(\k)$ denote the tapered periodogram given by~\eqref{tapered}, and $\tilde{I}^t_\itapers(\k)$ the tapered bias corrected periodogram.
+Assume $X$ satisfies the assumptions given for~\eqref{CLT} and that $\|\widetilde{f}^{(m)}\|_0<\infty$ for $m=2,3,4,5,6$.
+Then